Bosnian Serbs impose fines for offensive Internet posts

-BANJA LUKA, Bosnia (Reuters) - Bosnian Serb lawmakers voted on Thursday to criminalize social media posts deemed offensive or disruptive despite warnings from watchdogs and embassies that the move would further harm freedom of speech in the region.
+BANJA LUKA, Bosnia Feb 5 (Reuters) - Bosnian Serb lawmakers voted on Thursday to criminalise social media posts deemed offensive or disruptive despite warnings from watchdogs and embassies that the move would further harm freedom of speech in the region.

 Facing a storm of criticism, the government removed measures introducing prison terms and said the bill did not apply to criticism of the government.